masc-ucsc/docs/docs/pyrope/04-variables.md

 Ranges are very useful in hardware description languages to select bits, but they are integrated all over the language.
-It is a type by itself that can be converted to an single Integer.
-The range can also be seen as a one hot encoding of a set of integers.
+It is a type by itself that can be converted to a single Integer.
+The range can also be seen as one hot encoding of a set of integers.

-The are 3 ways to specify a closed range:
+They are 3 ways to specify a closed range:

-* `first..=last`: Range from first to last element, both included
+* `first..=last`: Range from first to the last element, both included
-* `first..<last`: Range from first to last, but last element is not included
+* `first..<last`: Range from first to last, but the last element is not included
 * `first..+size`: Range from first to `first+size`.
-Since there are `size` elements, it is equivalent to write `first..<(first+last)`.
+Since there is `size` elements, it is equivalent to write `first..<(first+last)`.

 When used inside selectors (`[range]`) the ranges can be open (no first/last specified) or use negative numbers.
-The negative number is to specify distance from last.
+The negative number is to specify the distance from last.

 * `[first..<-val]` is the same as `[first..<(last-val+1)]`.
 The advantage is that the `last` or size in the tuple can be unknown.